EdASalazar/foodforecast/README.md

 This website is a way for people passionate about non-tradition food venues to share their expereinces and suggestions.
 As it develops I want it people with a passion for street food togehter.

 Users can add food vendors to the database.
 They can review them.
 Look at what other people eating.
 Comment on their posts.

+## Getting Started

+Getting started is easy.
+Log in and look around.
+Find a vendor you want to try or post a reviews of one of your favorite street food vendors.

 ## Project Planning